Guide for Solo Female Travel – New York City

 The Statue of Liberty has been welcoming immigrants and visitors to New York since 1886.
 The first sight of Lady Liberty is enthralling, the sheer size will take your breath away as you see people the size of ants milling around its base.

-There are a range of tours that showcase the Statue of Liberty, including ferry tours to Liberty Island and Ellis Island.
+There are a great range of Statue of Liberty tours, including ferry tours to Liberty Island and Ellis Island.

-New York Harbour cruise options include luxury yacht tours, cocktail and dinner cruises and for the ultimate experience, a helicopter tour.
+New York Harbour cruise options include New York luxury yacht tours, cocktail and New York dinner cruises and for the ultimate experience, a New York City helicopter tour.
 The choice is yours and there is something for every budget.

 Hop on Hop off Ferry vs the Staten Island Ferry

-I chose to take the Hop on Hop off Ferry tour of New York Harbour which was included in my Hop on Hop off bus tour.
+I chose to take the Hop on Hop off Ferry tour of New York Harbour which was included in my New York Hop on Hop off bus tour.

 The Hop on Hop off Ferry also stops at the Brookfield Place/Battery Park City Terminal.
 The ferry terminal is a short walk to the heart wrenching 9/11 Memorial and the towering One World Trade Center which dominates the Manhattan skyline.